 Hello!
 How are you, Ontarians?
 Or something like that.
 But first, we spent a glorious yesterday in Clayton and the Thousand Islands.
-Of all the many charming places we have visited so far, Clayton, N.Y. is the charmingest.
+Of all the many charming places we’ve visited so far, Clayton, N.Y. is the charmingest.
 There are cool restaurants.
 The grocery store has a courtesy shuttle.
 The water is clear thanks to invasive zebra mussels.
 The park out-Spreckels Spreckels Park.
 The views of that clear water are everywhere.
 The sunsets are epic.
-It’s just a really neat place, although maybe it can be 15 degeees cooler (but not 80 degrees cooler) next time we visit.
+It’s just a really neat place, although maybe it can be 15 degrees cooler (but not 80 degrees cooler) next time we visit.

 As Dana put it, yesterday was one of those magical days.
-Not to be mean to people who go an office every day, but the kind of day that makes us happy we don’t go to an office every day.
+Not to be mean to people who go an office every day, but yesterday was the kind of day that makes us happy we don’t go to an office every day.
 Wait, that’s every day.
 But this was an even better every day.

 One of the neatest things about Clayton is the whole Wooden Boat Stuff.
 Turns out Clayton is the home of the Antique and Classic Boat Society.
 Who knew?
 There are numerous shops with quality St. Lawrence River memorabilia and history.
 We ducked into several of them on our walks about town.